ozdemirburak/morse-code-translator/README.md

 ## Options and Localization

-You can customize the dash, dot or space characters and specify the alphabet with the priority option for an accurate encoding and decoding.
+You can customize the dash, dot, or space characters and specify the alphabet with the priority option for an accurate encoding and decoding.

-What priority option does is, gives direction to the plugin to start to searching for the given character set first.
+The priority option gives direction to the plugin to start searching for the given character set first.

 Set the priority option according to the list below.